 This Stir-Fried Sesame Kale and Red Cabbage dish is simple yet filling.
 Whether you stick to the recipe or use it as a launch pad for your own creation, this dish will become a family favorite!

-The trick to this pretty stir-fry is to stop the stir-fry process just shy of when you think you need to, so that both the cabbage and kale retain their bright colors.
-Keep the recipe really simple, as in the basic recipe, or vary it with the additions suggested following the instructions.
-From Wild About Greens by Nava Atlas.
-Photo by Susan Voisin, FatFree Vegan Kitchen.
+The trick to this pretty stir-fry is to stop the stir-fry process just shy of when you think you need to.
+This way both the cabbage and kale retain their bright colors!
+You can keep the recipe really simple, as in the basic recipe, or vary it with different veggies.

-Variations and additions: You can add a small amount of another vegetable or two to this simple vegetable combination, depending on what you have on hand.
+You can switch up this recipe by adding a small amount of another vegetable or two depending on what you have on hand.
 Use any of the following, adding them at the same time as the kale and cabbage.

 - 1 medium red bell pepper, cut into long narrow strips

 - 1 cup corn kernels, fresh or thawed from frozen

 What are the health benefits of kale?